AiravataTechnologies/SaiKrishnaRestaurantWebsite/replit.md

 # Overview

-This is a restaurant website application for Shri Krishna Restaurant, a 43-year-old family-run South Indian restaurant in Mumbai.
+This is a restaurant website application for Sai Krishna Restaurant, a 43-year-old family-run South Indian restaurant in Mumbai.
 The project is built as a full-stack TypeScript application with a React frontend and Express backend, featuring a modern restaurant website with sections for menu display, gallery, reviews, contact information, and more.
 The application uses a component-based architecture with modern UI components from shadcn/ui.

 # User Preferences